erohkohl/n-queens-sat/README.md

 can find my implementation of the DPLL algorithm in the Rust-file [src/logic/sat.rs](https://github.com/erohkohl/n-queens-sat/blob/master/src/logic/sat.rs).
-Furthermore the file [src/model/n_queens.rs](https://github.com/erohkohl/n-queens-sat/blob/master/src/model/n_queens.rs) contains the modelling of the n-queens-problem as propositional formula.
+Furthermore the file [src/model/n_queens.rs](https://github.com/erohkohl/n-queens-sat/blob/master/src/model/n_queens.rs) contains the modelling of the n-queens problem as propositional formula.
 The following listing shows one possible solution of the four-queens problem.

 ```bash